 TMS provides a number of grants which can be used to support research, conference travel or training.

 Angelina Messina Grants, previously Grant-in-Aid, are awarded annually to help student members and early career researchers (within 10 years of obtaining their last degree) of the Society in their fieldwork, conference attendance, or any other specific activity related to their research which has not been budgeted for.
-A case must be made as to why funding is required above that already available.
-Angelina Messina Grants cannot be awarded for miscellaneous expenditure, neither can they be awarded retrospectively.
-The proposed activity must take place in the calendar year commencing the 1st April following the application deadline in February.
+A case must be made as to why funding is required above what is already available.
+Angelina Messina Grants cannot be awarded for miscellaneous expenditures, nor can they be awarded retrospectively.
+The proposed activity must occur in the calendar year commencing the 1st of April following the application deadline in February.

-Application for this grant involves completing the application form (below).
-The deadline for applications is the 28th February.
+All applications must be made on the application form and submitted to the Secretary.
+The deadline for applications is the 28th of February.
 A maximum of £500 can be awarded to each successful applicant.
 Successful applicants are expected to write a short report for the Newsletter once their grant has been used.
-For more information, please contact the Secretary.
+For more information, please get in touch with the Secretary.

-Angelina Messina Grant applications will be reviewed and ranked on the basis of:
+Angelina Messina Grant applications will be reviewed and ranked based on: